The coliseum in Rome

 -ISC Verbs

-For -IRE verbs that insert -isc- in the present indicative, they also insert -isc- in the present subjunctive, except for the noi and voi forms, which follow the regular -IRE subjunctive pattern.
+Some -IRE verbs insert -isc- in the present indicative.
+In the present subjunctive, they also insert -isc- except in the noi and voi forms, which follow the standard -IRE endings:

 Pronoun Finire (to finish)